levimullan/TikTikBoom/README.md

 ## A high-stress photo sharing game

-**TickTickBoom** is a game in which Wizards will use strategic decision-making to minimize public humiliation.
+**TickTickBoom** is a game in which users will use strategic decision-making to minimize public humiliation.

 Each user will link import their mobile photos from a gallery into the app.
 At this point they will be able to view a